 I mean, outside of winning the lottery and retiring to an island, what could possibly be better than getting paid to make games?
 Even if I became a billionaire overnight, I would still be creating art and making games because, well… It.
 Is.
 Fun.

-That’s it for this Learner Success Story, and we appreciate Matt and Degenerative Soul Studios for taking the time to share their journey and Death Parts Us All with us!
+That’s it for this Learner Success Story, and we appreciate Matt and Dark Stranger Studios for taking the time to share their journey and Death Parts Us All with us!

 Want to keep up with the development of Death Parts Us All?
 Check it out right here and view the trailer!